skalenetwork/documentation/validators/register-validator-node.md

 --------------------------------------------------
 ```

-Please copy your Node Address, you will be using it for linking node address to validator address and also for the faucet as well for the next two steps.
+Please copy your SGX Wallet Address, you will be using it for linking node address to validator address.

 ### Step Step 4.5: **Sign validator id using sgx wallet**